br101/horst/README.md

 available from other tools.
 It is made for debugging wireless LANs with a focus on getting a quick overview instead of deep packet inspection and has special features for Ad-hoc (IBSS) mode and mesh networks.
-It can be useful to get a quick overview of what's going on on all wireless LAN channels and to identify problems.
+It can be useful to get a quick overview of what's going on all wireless LAN channels and to identify problems.

 * Shows signal (RSSI) values per station, something hard to get, especially in